nedbat/dinghy_sample/README.md

 # Sample dinghy digests

-This repo is an example of how to publish daily digests of GitHub activity with [dinghy][https://pypi.org/project/dinghy].
+This repo is an example of how to publish daily digests of GitHub activity with [dinghy](https://pypi.org/project/dinghy).
+The sample digests some PSF projects showing [the activity in the last three days](https://nedbat.github.io/dinghy_sample/3day.html).

+## Publishing your own digests

 You can use this as a starting point for your own automatic publishing.